fourminute/Fluffy/README.md

 Complete beginner?
 No problem.
 * <b>First follow the installation steps above for Zadig Driver, Python 3, and PyUSB.
 Done?
 Let's continue!</b>
 * On your Switch running Custom Firmware open TinFoil > Title Management > USB Install NSP
-* Double-click on Fluffy.py to start it
+* Double-click on Fluffy.pyw to start it
 * Click "Open Folder" and browse to a folder where your NSPs are located then select "Open". <b>A word of caution, try to select a folder with 3 or less NSPs.
 TinFoil is unable to parse large amounts of files.</b>
 * If "Switch Detected!" is visible.
 Click "Send Header".